anthonyjclark/adabot/README.md

 - change wegs so that that are placed and sizes correctly (currently they are the diameter of the wheel--they should be less than the radius)
 - investigate weg joint parameters (effort and velocity)
 - parameterize weg size
+- fix CI to use custom docker file